-Chewing coca makes those hunger pangs go away.
-This is of utmost importance to the underprivileged workers of South America who often don’t have the time or the money to eat three good meals a day.
-Coca lets them get on with the job without being constantly distracted by an empty stomach.
-It can also be used as a dietary aid to discourage the obese from overeating.
+Chewing coca supposedly makes hunger pangs go away.
+It’s common among underprivileged workers of South America who often don’t have the time or the money to eat three good meals a day; coca lets them get on with the job without being constantly distracted by an empty stomach.
+It can also be used as a dietary aid to discourage overeating.

 Consuming coca leaves creates a numbing effect on pain and discomfort.
 While it’s not an extremely powerful analgesic, it does provide enough relief to allow laborers to continue their arduous work.
-For example, the coca leaf would have been instrumental in assisting the Incas to lug those huge stones all the way to Machu Picchu.
+The coca leaf is said to have been instrumental in assisting the Incas lug those huge stones all the way to Machu Picchu.

-The coca leaf is fantastic at reducing the unwanted symptoms of altitude sickness which include nausea, breathlessness, insomnia, loss of appetite, fatigue and headache.
-This natural cure has been used by locals for millennia and is so widely known that virtually all hotels in high altitude Andean cities supply it to their guests.
+The coca leaf is fantastic at reducing the unwanted symptoms of altitude sickness, which include nausea, breathlessness, insomnia, loss of appetite, fatigue and headaches.
+Since this natural cure has been used for so long by the local population, it is widely known, and even hotels in high-altitude Andean cities often supply it to their guests.

 The coca leaf has a variety of beneficial nutritional properties.
 It’s got plenty of essential minerals (calcium, magnesium and phosphorus), stacks of vitamins (A, B1, B2, B6, C and E) and important nutrients such as fiber and protein.
 Daily coca consumption is the perfect natural alternative to taking dietary supplements.